-In Loving Memory of our Elder, Friend, and Captain, Alvin Myhre
+In Memoriam of our Elder, Friend, and Captain, Alvin Myhre

 Posted by Métis Nation BC on

 It is with deep sadness that we announce the passing of our dear Elder, Friend, and Captain of the Hunt for the Lower Mainland, Alvin Myhre.